laststance/npm-publish-tool/README.md

 ## Workflow

-After setup, your release workflow becomes:
+After initialization, your release workflow becomes:

 1. **Make your changes** and commit them normally
 2. **Update version** in package.json (manually or using `npm version`)